YingkunZhou/i386-test/doc/jaleel2010high.md

 **Keywords** Replacement, Scan Resistance, Thrashing, Shared Cache

+## comments

+> **jimenez2013insertion.md**
+> We propose a novel last-level cache replacement algorithm with approximately the same complexity and storage requirements as tree-based PseudoLRU, but with performance matching state of the art techniques such as dynamic re-reference interval prediction (DRRIP).
+> all SPEC CPU 2006 benchmarks 5.41% speedup; On a memory-intensive subset of SPEC 15.6%.
+> DRRIP uses 2 bits per block, or 16KB.
+> DRRIP requires twice as much storage overhead as our technique.
+> Jaleel et al. propose re-reference interval prediction (RRIP) [13].
+The paper introduces several techniques, but the main contribution of the work is Dynamic RRIP (DRRIP).
+Each block has associated with it a 2-bit re-reference prediction value (RRPV).
+An RRPV is roughly analogous to a coarse-grained position in an LRU recency stack, although more than one block can have the same RRPV.
+When a block is accessed, its RRPV is updated to 0.
+On a miss, a victim with an RRPV of 3 is chosen.
+If there is no such block, all blocks' RRPVs are incremented until an RRPV of 3 is found.
+DRRIP uses set-dueling to choose between two techniques: SRRIP and BRRIP.
+SRRIP inserts blocks with an initial RRPV of 2.
+BRRIP usually inserts with an RRPV of 3, but with low probability will insert with an RRPV of 1.
+To our knowledge, DRRIP is the most effcient replacement policy in the literature that uses no additional information other than the stream of block addresses accessing cache sets.
+DRRIP requires 2 extra bits per cache block, making it the most effcient of the published high-performance cache replacement schemes.

 ## ABSTRACT

 Practical cache replacement policies attempt to emulate optimal replacement by predicting the re-reference interval of a cache block.